 As schools continue to grapple with reopening this year, there’s a singular opportunity to reimagine foundational learning with a social-emotional learning (SEL) lens.

 Newsela and Panorama Education recently collaborated to host a webinar focused on the opportunity to prioritize SEL in the midst of upheaval brought about by COVID-19—all while educators face an unprecedented back-to-school season where questions around school reopenings abide.

 Below is a summary of the conversation, as well as actionable strategies to consider.

 Download the Panorama Social-Emotional Learning Survey (includes measures for students and adults!)

 Educators are working tirelessly to meet student needs virtually and often with an inconsistent schedule.
 They’re also dealing with the aftermath from the spring, when they suddenly lost the ability to meet in-person with students with whom they had already built relationships.

 "In talking with districts, it’s clear that there are a number of stressors that need to be addressed in a way that normalizes the stress versus makes people feel bad about it.
 Transparency and vulnerability helps our communities not feel alone and be more receptive to what SEL has to offer." – Arin Johnson, Newsela

-At the same time, students are dealing with the pandemic and the stressors caused by witnessing racial injustices and violence in the media, as well as the protests and unrest that have followed.
-As a response to these needs, schools need to adopt SEL as a Tier 1 Support — meaning SEL instruction is offered for all students and teachers, baked into core classroom instruction.
+At the same time, students are dealing with the pandemic.
+As a response to these needs, schools need to adopt SEL as a Tier 1 Support—meaning that SEL instruction is offered for all students and teachers, baked into core classroom instruction.
 Schools can facilitate this by focusing on relationships, routines, and resilience.